But First We Brunch!

 I made my batter last night and it seems a little thicker this morning.
 Is that okay?

 Your batter may thicken a little as the flour is hydrated.
-Just add a little more milk, one tablespoon at a time, until the batter is about the consistency of cream.
+Just add a little more milk, one tablespoon at a time, until the batter is about the consistency of heavy cream.

 What is the best way to store leftover crêpes?

 Crêpes can be stored stacked on top of each other and placed in a zip top bag, for up to 3 days.
-For longer storage in the freezer, place sheets of parchment or wax paper between crepes, place in a zip top freezer bag, and freeze up to one month.
+For longer storage in the freezer, place sheets of parchment paper or wax paper between crepes, place in a zip top freezer bag, and freeze up to one month.

 How do I reheat leftover crêpes?